Machine Generated Text: A Comprehensive Survey of Threat Models and Detection Methods: Threat Models

 \subsubsection{Impacts of Attacks and Mitigation on Trust}

-The widespread usage machine generated text in written submissions may undermine the trust that individuals place in such written works, and lead to greater scrutiny of such material.
-Given that a suitable cover letter with language fitting for a position can be trivially generated by existing user-friendly tools \cite{open_cover_letter_2022}, it is possible that employers will soon place so little trust in cover letters that they eschew them altogether.
+The widespread usage of machine generated text in written submissions may undermine the trust that individuals place in such written works, and lead to greater scrutiny of such material.
+Given that a suitable cover letter with language tailored for a position can be trivially generated by existing user-friendly tools \cite{open_cover_letter_2022, openai_2022}, it is possible that employers will soon place so little trust in cover letters that they eschew them altogether.
 Reviewers of scientific publications may worry that sections of papers they read may be machine generated text that only appears scientific at a glance.
 Internet users may likely interpret algorithm-generated blogs, articles, and video scripts as low-effort and untrustworthy.

-Mitigation processes must be used carefully.
-As previously mentioned, it is possible the detection of machine generated text may unfairly skew towards false positive classification of individuals with certain language backgrounds.
+Detection processes must be used carefully.
+As previously mentioned, it is possible the detection of machine generated text may unfairly skew towards false positive classification of individuals with certain language backgrounds \cite{liang2023gpt}.
 There may be cases where usage of machine generated text is permissible (e.g., translation models or assistive writing technologies).
-The perception that an individual may be unfairly screened out from consideration due to erroneous false positive detection may reduce trust.
-Submitting a scientific paper only to have a reviewer allege that a given section might be written by an algorithm could lead to a loss of faith in the review process.
+The perception that an individual may be unfairly screened out from consideration due to erroneous false positive detection may undermine the perception of fairness in an application process.
+Submitting a scientific paper only to have a reviewer allege that a given section might be written by an algorithm could similarly lead to a loss of faith in scientific reviewing.